Manx Northern Railway: Foxdale branch

+Branches

-The Foxdale Railway
+Foxdale Railway

 A separate undertaking, the Foxdale Railway, was promoted by the MNR and worked by them from opening in 1886.
 This line branched southwards from St John's and allowed lead and silver ores from the mines at Foxdale to be delivered directly to the dock side in Ramsey.
+It operated between 188 and 1940 though stock movements were recorded as late and 1960, the line was lifted by 1965.